 the first user is created (user count goes 0 to 1)

 when the reader thread begins termination

-Updated by Gordon Ross 11 months ago
+Updated by Gordon Ross almost 4 years ago

 Testing: This is tricky to reproduce.
 We first need to arrange for the existence of an smb_user_t object in state LOGGING_ON and making it stay in that state for a while.
 The only easy way I know of to do that is run a client under debug and put a breakpoint after the first SMB2_SESSION_SETUP command, leaving the client stopped in the debugger at that point.
 Check that we have an smb_user_t object in state LOGGING_ON by examining the SMB server state with mdb -k (::smblist).